Personal Injury Claims* Process

 Once the Injuries Board have received the application, they will furnish the s.50 confirmation letter, which is very important, as it acknowledges registration of the claim with the Injuries Board and you will receive a claim number.

 This acknowledgement letter will be dated and so is important for comfort that the claim was registered within the required timeframe.

 The Injuries Board will then send notice of the application to the alleged wrongdoer and he/she has 90 days to consent/reject ie advise of their position.
 The Injuries Board will send a copy of the injured persons application with this notice and or any other accompanying documents.
 If the respondent party does not respond to the Injuries Board within the required timeframe, they will proceed to deal with the application.

 The Injuries Board will after this period begin their assessment, if the alleged wrongdoer does not reject this outright.
 In that case court proceedings can begin.

 9 Month Period

 The Injuries Board must make their assessment within 9 months of receiving the alleged wrongdoers consent to assessment.
-Once the assessment decision is made the alleged wrongdoer is given 21 days to accept the award or there’s deemed acceptance.
-The applicant is given 28 days and if no response is received, is deemed to accept the award.
+Once the assessment decision is made the alleged wrongdoer is given 21 days to accept the award.
+The applicant is given 28 days to accept the award.